-The accounts returns, and specifically the financial returns, are not designed to be exact facsimiles of trust's financial statements.
+The accounts return, and specifically the financial return, is not designed to be an exact facsimile of a trust's financial statements.
 The return is designed to support the integration of trusts' financial statements into the consolidated financial statements of EFA and DfE.
-Therefore, the return is formatted to mirror EFA's consolidated accounts.
+Therefore, the return is formatted to mirror EFA's consolidated accounts,

 EFA is unable to allow trusts to amend the return's layout by adding rows or columns to the return.
-EFA expects to receive more than 3,000 returns from the academies sector, which requires an automated aggregation tool.
+EFA expects to receive more than 3,500 returns from the academies sector, which requires an automated aggregation tool.
 This will require consistent cell references to produce a single aggregated return for all the trusts in the return population.